The Best-Preserved Pair of Skis from Prehistory

 The team on their way to the Digervarden ice patch.
 Photo: Andreas Christoffer Nilsson, secretsoftheice.com.

 It was a difficult three-hour hike up to the find spot due to the snowfall.
 Hiking across snow-covered scree is difficult at the best of times.
-When the team finally arrived, they found about 30 cm of new snow on the ice patch.
+When the team finally arrived, they found about 30 centimetres of new snow on the ice patch.
 Luckily, it was still possible to locate the find spot using the GPS position and photos taken on the previous visit.

 Julian Post-Melbye shovels away snow around the ski.
 Photo: Andreas Christoffer Nilsson, secretsoftheice.com.